zilishen/documentation/content/nms/nim/about/templates/config-templates.md

 Configuration templates come in two types:

 - **Base templates**: A base template is a comprehensive set of instructions used to generate a complete NGINX configuration.
-It includes all the necessary directives and parameters to create a functional server configuration from scratch.
-Essentially, it’s the foundational configuration on which your server operates.
+It includes all the necessary directives and parameters to create a functional NGINX configuration from scratch.
+Essentially, it’s the foundational configuration on which your NGINX instance operates.

 - **Augment templates**: An augment template modifies or adds to an existing NGINX configuration.
 It's used to introduce specific functionality, features, or settings without altering the underlying base template.
-Augment templates allow for customization and enhancement of server configurations by overlaying additional directives onto the base setup.
+Augment templates allow for customization and enhancement of NGINX configurations by overlaying additional directives onto the base setup.

 ### Template Resource Files {#template-resources}